InteractiveComputerGraphics/SPlisHSPlasH/doc/about.md

 * VTK file export of all particle data (enables the data import in ParaView)
 * rigid body export
 * a Maya plugin to model and generate scene files
+* a ParaView plugin to import particle data

 ## License